vistadataproject/vistadataproject.github.io/index.md

 __VISTA Adaptive Maintenance (VAM)__  provides a cloud-based roadmap and software for maintaining VISTA and the VA workflows it supports in an efficient, centralized, cost-effective manner during VA's multi-year EHR Modernization (EHRM) program.

 VAM enables VA to transition from 130 distinct, complex, legacy VISTA systems  to a single, secure, commercially-managed set of centralized cloud-based services - __Veteran Integrated Care Services (VICS)__ -  while maintaining full backward-compatibility and continuity of care and services of the Computerized Patient Record System (CPRS).

-VICS will be hosted in production within the VA’s Enterprise Cloud (VAEC) using Amazon Web Services (AWS).
+VICS will be hosted in production as containerized microservices within the VA’s Enterprise Cloud using Amazon Web Services.

 __Strategic Benefits__: